NicolasAndresTomas/sit323-737-2024-t1-prac9p/README.md

 ## Week 9: Configuring MongoDB Replica Set

-1. Initialized a MongoDB replica:
+1. Set a MongoDB replica:
    - Configured one primary pod and two secondary pods to ensure data replication

 2. Verified the setup by testing data replication: